cometa-rocks/cometa_documentation/README.md

 `filename` is the path of the upload file in the headless browsers home-directory.

-Inside the homedirectory are two folders "Downloads" and "uploads".
+Inside the home directory of the virtual browsers there are two folders "Downloads" and "uploads".
 In Downloads all downloaded files from any testcase can be found in a subfolder with the feature-ID.

 Files in the uploads folder can only be provided by sys administration.
-The files must be copied to `<cometainstallation>/backend/behave/uploads/`
+The files must be copied to `<cometainstallation>/backend/behave/uploads/`.

+The following dummy files are located in the uploads folder: dummy.mp4, dummy.pdf, dummy.png, dummy.txt and dummy.xlsx

 In general Selenium is not able to use or control the upload window which normal pops up, when we click on "Upload something".